MicrosoftDocs/power-automate-docs/articles/dataverse/bound-unbound.md

 Bound actions target a single table or a set of rows from a single table.

-To perform a bound action, add the **Perform a bound action** action to your flow.
+To perform a bound action, add **Perform a bound action** to your flow.

 Follow these steps in edit more of your flow to perform a bound action.